-The sheep Personality
+The Sheep Personality

 Sheep Characteristics: Average size • Conservative • Supportive • Punctual • Servile • Boring